 KUNG FU AND TAI CHI

-Practicing Kung Fu and Tai Chi are truly magical experiences.
-You change yourself in ways you never considered.
-You might be surprised by the profound personal metamorphosis and not recognize yourself.
-As with all martial arts, you study for self-improvement, for understanding, for emotional health, for humility, for physical prowess and, as a result, you become a better human being, able to better facilitate your domain of influence, corporate or internal.
-These are arts whose physical demands are great, yet they are readily adjustable based on one’s changing physical prowess, one's devotion, one's objectives and one's motivation.
+As with all martial arts, you study for self-improvement, for understanding, for emotional health, for humility, for physical prowess and, as a result, you become a better human being, able to better facilitate your domain of influence: familial, community, corporate or internal.
+These are arts whose physical demands are great, yet they are readily adjustable and based upon one’s changing physical prowess, one's devotion, one's objectives, one's motivation and one's freedom.

 Kung Fu